pilyct/pilyct/README.md

 <div>
 <p align-"left">
-I'm Pily—a former data maven who's now diving headfirst into the exciting world of web and mobile app magic. <br/>
-Join me on this coding journey where I blend data expertise with development skills, creating projects that are both visually stunning and functionally flawless! 🚀✨
+I'm Pily— After years of working with data, I'm now diving into the world of web and mobile app development with the same passion and curiosity.
+I’m bringing together my data expertise and love for coding to create projects that not only look great but also work seamlessly.
+Let’s explore this exciting journey together! 🚀✨
 </p>
 </div>